-Online Poker and Live Poker – How the two are different!
+Online Poker vs. Live Poker

-Even though they have the word “poker” in common, there are some big differences between online poker and live poker.
+Even though they have the word “poker” in common, there are some significant differences between online poker and live poker.

 1)Younger Players Online

-This can mean a number of different things in terms of differences, such as the younger players online having less experience natural experience in terms of social analysis.
+This can mean several things in terms of differences, such as the younger players online having less experience natural experience in terms of social analysis.

 This is because it takes time to give cards out to everyone, to do all the calculating, the checking, and everything else that goes with being in a physical place.

 This way, you can play an enormous number of hands per hour compared tow hat's possible live.

 3) Poker Swings

 If you play multiple tables at once, then you can actually get in 3 times as many hands over the same period of time as a live player can, sometimes even more than this.